BioIntelligence-Lab/SegViz/README.md

 ## Other specific parameters

 - Set the MONAI seed '0' for reproducibilty - Changing this value can cause variations in your results.

+## Trained models

+All the trained models are available to download from the `models` folder